Jacob-Friesen/obscurejs/README.md

 * [arrayDelete.js](http://obscurejavascript.tumblr.com/post/172491066039/array-deletes-in-javascript): The most common ways of doing Array deletes in JavaScript along with the advantages/disadvantages of doing each.
 * [async.js](http://obscurejavascript.tumblr.com/post/172006278743/async-function-declarations-in-javascript): How the `async` function declarations can simplify async code. **Node 8+/Modern browsers only**
 * [classInheritance.js](http://obscurejavascript.tumblr.com/post/169971320661/es6-class-inheritance): How the `class` syntax simplifies inheritance
+* [computerPropertyNames.js](#): Examples of how Object Literal Computer Property Names can be useful.
 * [customArrayOrder.js](http://obscurejavascript.tumblr.com/post/170237362243/custom-array-ordering-in-javascript): How JavaScript's simple object construction and array usage combine to make a very simple custom ordering algorithm.
 * [customIterable.js](http://obscurejavascript.tumblr.com/post/171025564105/custom-iterables-in-javascript): How custom Iterables are implemented in JavaScript.
 * [destructParams.js](http://obscurejavascript.tumblr.com/post/172246570097/destructuring-function-parameters-in-javascript): How destructuring can be used for function parameters to simplify multi value callback returns.